-Can You Drink Water from a Shank?
+Can You Drink Water from a Shankh?
 Facts, Myths & Rituals Explained

 From daily aarti rituals to festive ceremonies—its resonant sound is believed to purify the environment, bring prosperity, and invite divine energy.
 But beyond that, Shank Benefits are said to bring health benefits and spiritual cleansing after drinking water from it.